 Question

-Is it acceptable to nominate the Chairperson of a medical institution, who is also a physician, as a member of an investigational new drug review committee (IRB) established by the implementing medical institution?
-Although Article 29 of the GCP stipulates that the head of the site cannot participate in the deliberations and voting of the IRB, it does not stipulate that the chairman of the board of directors, who is the manager of the medical institution, can participate.
+Is there any problem with appointing the Chairperson of the Investigator Site as a member of the Investigational Review Board (IRB), who is also a physician?
+Although Article 29 of the GCP stipulates that the head of the Investigator Site may not participate in the deliberations and voting of the IRB, there is no provision for the chairman of the board of directors, who is the manager of the Investigator Site.

 Under GCP, the head of a medical institution cannot participate in an IRB established by himself/herself, and the opinion of the Chairperson of the IRB, who is the manager of that medical institution, may have an impact on the clinical trial in question, and we believe that he/she is inappropriate as an IRB member.
 I have seen many IRBs in the past, but this is the first case in which the Chairperson is an IRB member.
 Also, please tell us why the head of a medical institution cannot participate in an IRB established by himself/herself.